pniewiejski/knowledge/history/guns-germs-and-steel.md

 ### Apples or Indians

-- Of the 200,000 wild plant species, only a few thousand are eaten by humans, and just a few hundred of them have been domesticated.
+- Out of the 200,000 wild plant species, only a few thousand are eaten by humans, and just a few hundred of them have been domesticated.

 - A dozen species account for 80% of the annual tonnage of all crops.